MyrtleSoftware/vollo-ids-example/README.md

 # Vollo security example

-This repo demonstrates training a deep-learning network intrusion detection system (IDS) that can be run on an FPGA using the vollo compiler.
+This repo demonstrates training a deep-learning intrusion detection system (IDS) that can be run on an FPGA using the Vollo compiler.

 We will train a binary classifier to determine if a network flow-feature is ordinary traffic or an attack.
 We follow Ref[^1] and train a time series model on the UNSW-NB15 dataset.
+In deployment it makes sense to train on lower-level packet features however, this requires more train-time compute not suitable for an example.

 [^1]: [Deep Learning for Intrusion Detection Systems (IDSs) in Time Series Data](https://www.mdpi.com/1999-5903/16/3/73)